-DECLARATION OF SUZANNE ALMEIDA
+DECLARATION OF CAMRON HURT

-Pursuant to 28 U.S.C. § 1746, I, Suzanne Almeida, declare as follows:
+Pursuant to 28 U.S.C. § 1746, I, Camron Hurt, declare as follows:

 1. I am over 18 years old and am otherwise competent to testify.
 I have personal knowledge of the matters in this declaration, and I would testify thereto if I were called as a witness in Court.

-2. I am a member of Common Cause.
-As a full-time member of Common Cause's staff, I currently serve as a Vice President, States.
-I have served in this role and a substantially similar role since May 2022 and have been a member of Common Cause's staff since July 2018.

-3. I directly oversee a number of states and support Common Cause work across the country, including in the District of Columbia, to protect voting rights, promote ethical government, and hold power accountable.
-In my role as Vice President, States, I also engage with Common Cause's policy, organizing, and external affairs staff to advance pro-voter, pro-democracy policy.
-I work with multiple coalitions to advance pro-voter reforms and increase civic engagement, including the national Election Protection Coalition.
+2. I live in Hawai'i, and I am an eligible registered voter.
+Voting is the most fundamental form of democratic participation, and I am proud to be a Hawai'i voter.
+I am the Hawai'i Program Director for Common Cause.
+I am also a member of Common Cause.
+I serve as the primary spokesperson and lobbyist for Common Cause in Hawai'i, working to protect voting rights, promote ethical government, and to hold power accountable.
+In my role as Hawai'i Program Director, I work with multiple coalitions to advance pro-voter reforms and increase civic engagement including through events such as National Voter Registration Day.

-4. Common Cause is a nonprofit, nonpartisan membership organization incorporated under the laws of the District of Columbia.
-Pursuant to its bylaws, Common Cause is organized and operated as a membership organization and intervenes in this action on behalf of itself and in a representative capacity on behalf of its members.
+3. Common Cause is a nonprofit, nonpartisan membership organization incorporated under the laws of the District of Columbia and registered to do business in Hawai'i.
+Pursuant to its bylaws, Common Cause is organized and operated as a membership organization and brings this action on behalf of itself and in a representative capacity on behalf of its members.

-5. Pursuant to its bylaws, Common Cause has defined who qualifies as a member.
+4. Pursuant to its bylaws, Common Cause has defined who qualifies as a member.
 Under its definition, a "member" of Common Cause is any individual who, within the past two years, (a) made a financial contribution to the organization; or (b) has taken meaningful action in support of Common Cause's advocacy work.
-Such meaningful action includes, but is not limited to, signing petitions directed to government officials; participating in letter-writing or phone-banking campaigns;

-attending town halls, workshops, or rallies organized by Common Cause; or otherwise engaging in activities designed to advance the organization's mission.
-As of this writing, there are approximately 3,000 members of Common Cause in the District of Columbia.
+Such meaningful action includes, but is not limited to, signing petitions directed to government officials; participating in letter-writing or phone-banking campaigns; attending town halls, workshops, or rallies organized by Common Cause; or otherwise engaging in activities designed to advance the organization's mission.
+There are more than 4,681 Common Cause Hawai'i members.

-6. Common Cause's mission is to uphold the core values of American democracy by creating an open, honest, and accountable government that serves the public interest, promotes equal rights, opportunity, and representation for all, and empowers people to make their voices heard in the political process.
+5. Common Cause's mission is to uphold the core values of American democracy by creating an open, honest, and accountable government that serves the public interest, promotes equal rights, opportunity, and representation for all, and empowers people to make their voices heard in the political process.

-7. In the District of Columbia, Common Cause ensures that voters' voices are heard in the political process.
-Our members reside throughout the District and include registered voters whose personal information is maintained in the District of Columbia Board of Elections' voter registration database.
-If the Board discloses the unredacted voter registration file to the U.S. Department of Justice, these members' sensitive personal information-including driver's license numbers and portions of social security numbers-would be unlawfully released, causing an invasion of privacy, chilling participation in the electoral process, and undermining confidence in the integrity of the District's elections.
+6. In Hawai'i, Common Cause ensures that local voices are heard in the political process.
+Common Cause's Hawai'i members live throughout the state and include registered voters whose personal information is maintained in the statewide voter registration database held by the State of Hawai'i.
+If the State discloses the unredacted voter registration file to DOJ, these members' sensitive personal information-including driver's license numbers, and portions of social security numbers-would be unlawfully released, causing an invasion of privacy, chilling participation in the electoral process, and undermining confidence in the integrity of Hawai'i elections.

-8. Common Cause believes the right to vote is the cornerstone of a functioning democracy.
-We are committed to ensuring that every District voter can register and cast their ballot.
-Through our legislative advocacy, Common Cause has ensured that voting in the District has remained as secure as possible.
+7. Common Cause believes the right to vote is the cornerstone of a functioning democracy.
+We are committed to ensuring that every eligible person can register and cast their ballot in Hawai'i.
+Through our advocacy, in the last two decades Hawai'i has adopted a number of pro-voter reforms, including same-day voter registration, opt-out automatic voter registration, and more.